umbraco/UmbracoDocs/new-backoffice/getting-started/getting-started-with-the-new-backoffice/README.md

 ### Building from source

-If you want to live on the bleeding edge and follow the latest development, you should check out [our public GitHub repository](https://github.com/umbraco/Umbraco.CMS.Backoffice) which will explain in more detail how to build and run the new Backoffice on its own or target an Umbraco instance.
+If you want to live on the bleeding edge and follow the latest development, you should check out [our public GitHub repository](https://github.com/umbraco/Umbraco.CMS.Backoffice).
+This article will explain in more detail how to build and run the new Backoffice on its own or target an Umbraco instance.